hellmarbecker/blog/_posts/2022-03-20-druid-data-cookbook-quantiles-in-druid-with-datasketches.markdown

 ![Bell curve with median](/assets/2022-03-20-01-gauss.png)

 Likewise, the cut point such that 25% of values are less than or equal to it, is the _first quartile_.
+The median is the second quartile, and so on.

 Quantiles are handy when trying to describe properties of distributions that are skewed or have outliers.
 This is something we are going to look at today.